 Mule and Horse Rentals

-The constant confinement and forced labor that these horses and mules endure is both physically and psychologically harmful to them.
-They suffer from exposure to heat and humidity and are continually forced to carry heavy loads.
-Many also suffer from untreated foot ailments as a result of being forced to climb on rocky or uneven surfaces.
+At ranches and stables, horses and mules who are “rented” to people for trail rides and treks may be worked until they drop.
+They may suffer from exposure to heat and humidity, and they are continually forced to carry heavy loads.
+Horses and mules can suffer from hoof ailments as a result of being forced to climb on rocky or uneven surfaces.